TheMisinformationGame/MisinformationGame/docs/HowToPlay.md

+---
+title: How to Play
+showPath: true
+---

-# How to play The Misinformation Game
+# How to Play The Misinformation Game

 **This is a copy of the page that will be shown to participants before they start participating in a study.**